YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

 current_state)`` and ``(outputs, next_state)`` into a single variable.
 Racket provides this functionality natively with ``cons``, which we will see later.

+.. inlined diff for skipping the actual lists
 .. code-block:: diff
    :caption: diff of ``reserved_keywords`` list